richard-unterberg/classmatejs/README.md

-# 🪂 @classmatejs
+# 🪂 @classmate

-A javascript tool to separate class name logic, create variants and manage styles.
+Styled components for class names.
 For React and SolidJS.

 ## 🚩 Transform this